AI sustains higher strategic tension than humans in chess: RESULT 1: humans peak, AI sustains STRATEGIC TENSION

-We show the typical evolution of the strategic tension throughout many games in Figure~\ref{fig:tension}.
+We illustrate the typical evolution of the strategic tension across multiple games in Fig.~\ref{fig:tension}.
 We can distinguish four main phases.
-The first phase, corresponding roughly to the opening stage up to around ply 30, features a buildup where pieces start approaching each other, and contested squares come under threat, leading to an abrupt increase in tension.
-The second phase, spanning approximately from ply 30 to ply 50, represents the peak of complexity, where the board remains highly interconnected and the tension stays elevated.
-The third exhibits a simplification of the tension network, as exchanges and reductions gradually lower the overall tension to about ply 120.
-The final and fourth is characterized by a low but relatively stable tension, as the remaining pieces maneuver without significantly altering the balance.
-The third and fourth phases are strongly influenced both by the overall game length and by the eventual outcome.
-Thus, the tension captures the overall contours of the game, as discussed in the theory of chess play \cite{de2014thought}, and indicates that the maximum eigenvalue is a meaningful proxy for game complexity and the potential for cascading effects.
-We do not report tension values beyond ply 150, as the available statistics become increasingly sparse—especially for games played between humans, which typically conclude earlier (Figure~\ref{fig:tension}b).
+The first phase, roughly corresponding to the opening stage up to around ply 30, features a buildup in which pieces approach each other and contested squares come under threat, leading to an abrupt increase in tension.
+The second phase, spanning approximately from ply 30 to ply 60, represents peak complexity, where the board remains highly interconnected, and the tension stays elevated.
+The third phase exhibits a gradual simplification of the tension network, as piece exchange and loss steadily lower the overall tension.
+Finally, the games reach a relatively stable value of tension, but at this point available statistics become increasingly sparse, especially for games played between humans that typically end earlier (Fig.~\ref{fig:tension}b and \ref{fig:tension}c).
+These patterns remain robust across control benchmarks, demonstrating that the observed dynamics strongly reflect deliberate strategic choices.
+As detailed in Appendix~\ref{subsec:random_benchmark}, our findings hold against null models of random moves and varying time controls: \adamo{notably, while pure random play exhibits extremely high tension, introducing even minimal strategic intent causes a sharp collapse, which then gradually recovers only as the playing strength increases.} We further contrast a real competitive game with an artificial, tension-maximizing scenario, alongside a network ablation study (see Appendices~\ref{subsec:example_tension}, \ref{subsec:max_tension}, and \ref{subsec:Ablation_Study_Tension}).
+Thus, the dynamics of tension capture the overall contours of the game, including the opening buildup, the combinatorially complex midgame, and the relaxation leading up to the endgame as discussed in the theory of chess play \cite{de2014thought}.

-We compare the tension profile with the Stockfish evaluation of the same games, which quantifies the game board's state.
-We find that sharp changes in evaluation often occur at or shortly after peaks in tension~[\onlinecite{barthelemy2025fragility}], supporting the idea that these moments mark critical points where a single suboptimal move can trigger significant consequences (see Supplementary Materials).

-Following the peak, the rate at which the tension decreases depends on several factors.
-Among these, whether a game ends in a draw or not plays only a marginal role compared to the distinction between human-played and engine-played games.
-Generally, draws are significantly more common among chess engines, and tension lasts longer (Figure~\ref{fig:tension}c).
-Moreover, the peak tension typically occurs at a later ply and tends to be lower on average compared to human games.
-Within human games, we observe that those ending in a draw tend to exhibit lower tension.
-This is likely due to many drawn games' more cautious and symmetrical nature, where early simplifications and fewer sharp imbalances keep the tension low.
-In contrast, tension values are not as clearly differentiated between drawn and decisive outcomes in games played between AIs.